 Barbados cherry possesses the highest content of vitamin C for any plant-derived fruits/berries, probably next only to another tiny-sized Amazonian berry, Camu Camu (2000 mg/100 g).
 100 g fresh berries provide astoundingly 1677.6 mg of vitamin-C; that is about 1864% of daily-recommended intake.
 Eating as many as 2-3 would be sufficient enough to fulfill its daily requirements.
 Vitamin-C is an incredible natural antioxidant.
 Consumption of foods rich in vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the blood.

 The combination of vitamin-C and phytochemical compounds in the barbados cherry would help rid off harmful oxygen-derived free radicals from the body, and thereby, help boost immunity, protect the body from cancers, aging, degenerative diseases, inflammation, and infections.

 Additionally, research studies suggest that chlorogenic acid in these berries may help lower blood sugar levels and control blood glucose levels in type-II diabetes mellitus condition.

-Furthermore, they also contain an modest amounts of minerals and electrolytes such as potassium, manganese, copper, iron, and zinc.
+Furthermore, they also contain a modest amount of minerals and electrolytes such as potassium, manganese, copper, iron, and zinc.